 Tooth Pain Relief

-Not all tooth pain is the result of a decayed tooth.
-While that is most often the case, other circumstances may cause tooth pain as well.
-For this reason, it is important to have the tooth examined.
-Bruxism, sensitivity or a common cold could be the source of your discomfort.
-An infected tooth may need root canal therapy, or in the case of wisdom tooth impaction, extraction may be necessary to relieve the discomfort.
+Not all tooth pain is a result of decay.
+It is important to have a tooth examined when it is causing pain.
+Bruxism (clenching and grinding), sensitivity, or a common cold could be the source of your discomfort.
+An infected tooth may need root canal therapy, or in the case of wisdom tooth impaction, extraction may be necessary to relieve your discomfort.

 Sensitivity in a tooth can be caused by a thinning of the enamel layer.
 It can also be caused by receding gums.
 This is experienced by some older adults as receding gums are known to be part of the aging process.
 Depending on the cause of the sensitivity, special toothpaste may be recommended, or a sensitive tooth may need a crown.
 Receding gums may be treated with measures to protect the roots of affected teeth.